 - look at the location

 You will need the complete call number, including letters and further numbers, to locate the exact item on the shelf.
-For help, see library staff at the service desk.
+For help, visit library staff at the service desk.

-If it's not on the shelf, you can still get the item by using 'Request it' or 'Bonus+'.
+If it's not on the shelf, you can still get the item by using 'Request it'.